Photos: Odd mansions have connecting tunnel and ‘throne room’ gazebo - NewsBreak

 A virtual tour of both three-story mansions shows there’s a walk-in safe, as well as a long tunnel connecting the two homes’ basements.

 There’s also a full-sized caboose stationed on abandoned train tracks behind an unassuming grey carriage house on the property.
-The carriage house was an old radio station building.OSDH: Active COVID-19 cases, hospitalizations spike in Oklahoma
+The carriage house was an old radio station building.‘Goth home’ listing draws gasps, jokes on social media

 In addition, there is an enclosed brick gazebo containing a wooden throne that appears to have been carved from a large tree growing through an exposed opening in the floor.